Situated just 45 miles north of Dallas, the city of McKinney in Texas serves as a quick and fun escape from the bustling city life.

 With the clear, unobstructed skies and verdant trees, these blooms make the place look like a classic Renaissance painting.

-Harvest Seasonal Kitchen
+Dine at Harvest Seasonal Kitchen

 Harvest Seasonal Kitchen is another well-known farm-to-table restaurant in the area that offers tasty dishes from seasonal ingredients.